GewelsJI/FSNet/README.md

 # 4. Benchmark

-## U-VOS task
+## Unsupervised/Zero-shot Video Object Segmentation (U/Z-VOS) task

-> NOTE: In the U-VOS, all the prediction results are binary.
+> NOTE: In the U-VOS, all the prediction results are strictly binary.
 We only adopt the naive binarization algorithm
 > (i.e., threshold=0.5) in our experiments.

 - Pre-Computed Results: Please download the prediction results of all [comptetiors]() and our [FSNet]().

-- Evaluation Toolbox: We use the standard evaluation toolbox from [DAVSOD benchmark](https://github.com/DengPingFan/DAVSOD).

-## V-SOD task

-> NOTE: In the U-VOS, all the prediction results are non-binary.

-- Pre-Computed Results: Please download the prediction results of all [comptetiors]() and our [FSNet]().

 - Evaluation Toolbox: We use the standard evaluation toolbox from [DAVIS16](https://github.com/davisvideochallenge/davis-matlab/tree/davis-2016).
   (Note that all the pre-computed segmentations are downloaded from this [link](https://davischallenge.org/davis2016/soa_compare.html)).

+## Video Salient Object Detection (V-SOD) task

+> NOTE: In the V-SOD, all the prediction results are non-binary.

+- Pre-Computed Results: Please download the prediction results of all [comptetiors]() and our [FSNet]().

+- Evaluation Toolbox: We use the standard evaluation toolbox from [DAVSOD benchmark](https://github.com/DengPingFan/DAVSOD).

 # 4. Ciatation

     @inproceedings{ji2021FSNet,